Nainho1703/tb-predictive-modeling-argentina/README.md

 ### Folders
 - **Bases/** – Raw and processed epidemiological, socioeconomic, and climatic datasets (2010–2022).
-- **Models/** – Trained models for incidence forecasting and treatment outcome prediction.
 - **Resultados/** – Model predictions, metrics, and validation results.
 - **Documentation/** – Figures, tables, and reports used in the manuscript.
 - **utils/** – Helper scripts (data preprocessing, visualization, and evaluation).